xan105/web-component-markdown/README.md

 Styling
 =======

-Markdown is rendered into the light DOM without any predefined css styling, **this is by design**.<br/>
+Markdown is rendered into the light DOM without any predefined CSS styling, **this is by design**.<br/>
 Use regular selectors to style just like you would for the rest of the page.

 For syntax highlighting you can use one of the many [hljs themes](https://github.com/highlightjs/highlight.js/tree/main/src/styles) available.

-💡That being said, there is a basic css style with Github-like syntax highlighting available in the `./dist` folder to get you started.
+💡That being said, there is a basic CSS style with Github-like syntax highlighting available in the `./dist` folder to get you started.

 ### Copy to clipboard

-To target the copy to clipboard unstyled button added to "code blocks" use css `::part()` selector:
+To target the "copy to clipboard" unstyled button added to "code blocks" use CSS `::part()` selector:

 ```
 clipboard-copy-code { display: block } //by default it is not rendered (display: none)